filemanager1/Hackintosh-OpenCore-EFI-Dell-Inspiron-3542/README.md

 ![Your Hackintosh will look something like this!](https://i.postimg.cc/25pG0Dx0/Laptop.png)

 ## Hardware configuration
-Your laptop should have specs similar to the ones listed in the table below for this to be compatible, if you laptop has a dGPU or a different Wi-Fi/Bluetooth card you'll have to set it and make the changes yourself, no support is provided at all.
+Your laptop should have specs similar to the ones listed in the table below for this to be compatible, if you laptop has a dGPU or a different Wi-Fi/Bluetooth card you'll have to set it and make the changes yourself, **no support is provided at all**.
 |Specification|Detail|
 |--|--|
 |Model|Inspiron 3542|